 What is Carrick-a-Rede Rope Bridge?

-Carrick-a-Rede rope bridge is located in the town of Ballintoy along the coast of Co.
-Antrim.
+Northern Ireland’s famous rope bridge is located in the town of Ballintoy along the coast of County Antrim.
 You can reach the bridge on foot by walking the Causeway Coast Way, but there is also a parking lot where you can park for free if you choose to drive.
 (The bridge is about 7 miles east of the Giant’s Causeway.)
-Google Maps directions here.
+You’ll find Google Maps directions here.

 After parking and purchasing your ticket, you’ll need to walk about 15-20 minutes along the Carrick-a-Rede coastal walk to reach the bridge.
 It’s an easy path to follow with lovely views the entire way of the coast and fluffy sheep grazing on the hillsides.
 If you’re nervous about crossing the bridge, this walk is a great way to distract yourself from what’s coming next. :)